f5devcentral/f5-big-iq-lab/docs/class1/module6/lab1.rst

 #.
 When the AS3 templates are already imported in BIG-IQ you don’t need to perform next step, instead continue with the following step.

 #.
 Use the provided instructions on the Github page to import the templates into BIG-IQ.

+.. note:: The F5 default AS3 BIG-IQ templates are already imported in the UDF blueprint.

 #.
 Walk through the provided templates and select them to understand the structure.
 If familiar with AS3 you will notice the structure.
    Otherwise go make sure you have gone through `Module 5`_ or visit `AS3 Example declarations`_.